Pinheiro-Reis/dotfiles/DOCS/INSTALLATION.md

         Command (m for help): t
         Partition type or alias (type L to list all): linux

-1. Print the partition table using the `p` command and check that everything is OK:
+11. Print the partition table using the `p` command and check that everything is OK:

         Command (m for help): p

-1. Write changes to the disk using the `w` command.
+12. Write changes to the disk using the `w` command.
 (Make sure you know what you're doing before running this command).

         Command (m for help): w

-1. Format the EFI and Boot Partitions.
+13. Format the EFI and Boot Partitions:

         mkfs.fat -F 32 /dev/<efi-disk>
         mkfs.ext4 /dev/<boot-disk>

-1. Set up the encrypted partition.
-    You can choose any other name instead of `luksLvmRoot`.
+14. Set up the encrypted partition.
+You can choose any other name instead of `luksLvmRoot`:

         cryptsetup --use-urandom luksFormat /dev/<luks-disk>
         cryptsetup open /dev/<luks-disk> luksLvmRoot

-1. Create an LVM volume group.
-    You can choose any other name instead of `vg0`.
+15. Create an LVM volume group.
+You can choose any other name instead of `vg0`:

         pvcreate /dev/mapper/luksLvmRoot
         vgcreate vg0 /dev/mapper/luksLvmRoot

-1. Create LVM partitions (logical volumes).

-    (**Update:** I don't create swap volume on disk anymore.
+16. Create LVM partitions (logical volumes). (**Update:** I don't create swap volume on disk anymore.
 Instead, I create a [zram](https://wiki.archlinux.org/title/Zram) device as swap space after finishing the installation process.)
 We create logical volumes for swap, root (`/`), and home (`/home`).
 Leave 256MiB of free space in the volume group because the `e2scrub` command requires the LVM volume group to have at least 256MiB of unallocated space to dedicate to the snapshot.
-For an 1TB disk:
+For a 1TB disk:

         lvcreate --size 10G vg0 --name swap
         lvcreate --size 100G vg0 --name root
         lvcreate -l +100%FREE vg0 --name home
         lvreduce --size -256M vg0/home

-1. Format logical volumes.
+17. Format logical volumes:

         mkswap /dev/mapper/vg0-swap
         mkfs.ext4 /dev/mapper/vg0-root
         mkfs.ext4 /dev/mapper/vg0-home

+    **Alternative: Format logical volumes with btrfs:**

+        mkfs.btrfs /dev/mapper/vg0-root
+        mkfs.btrfs /dev/mapper/vg0-home

-1. Mount new filesystems.
+18. Mount new filesystems:

         mount /dev/mapper/vg0-root /mnt
         mount --mkdir /dev/<efi-disk> /mnt/efi